entropycode/w3f-m1-cli/README.md

   - 0xfe: 8 byte Account Index, value to follow.
   - 0xff: 32 byte Account ID, value to follow.

 Some transaction specific fields (`era`, `nonce`, `tips`), the signer's account identifier and the signature are the fields added to an unsigned extrinsic to create a signed transaction, along with a new length prefix.
 All the transaction specific information neccessary to create a signed transaction is given in an extrinsic payload.
+Therefore, it is possible to manually create a signed transaction with the extrsinsic payload and a tool that returns the length prefix.

-## Submit signed extrinsic
+## Submit signed extrinsics

 Now that we have the signed transaction, we can submit it to the substrate node with the rpc [author](https://github.com/paritytech/substrate/tree/master/client/rpc/src/author) section.
 We can do this simply by piping the signed extrinsic into [sumbit.js](./submit.js).